 The officer shrugged.
-“I don't know, and to be honest that concerns me more than anything else.
-If there's some new gadget on the black market that helps people break in to houses without leaving any sign of how they did it or where, it's a worrisome trend.”
+“I don't know, and to be honest that’s the part that concerns me more than anything else.
+If there's some new gadget on the black market that helps people break into houses without leaving any sign of how they did it or where, it's a worrisome trend.”

 And that, as they say, had been that.
 The officer gave him a copy of the report, which told him exactly nothing and left.

-He slide carefully through the gap in the door, shut it quickly and quietly behind him, then tiptoed through the house, a baseball bat in hand, hoping to surprise any intruders, but to his chagrin there was no one there but him.
+He slid carefully through the gap in the door, shut it quickly and quietly behind him, then tiptoed through the house, a baseball bat in hand, hoping to surprise any intruders, but to his chagrin, there was no one there but him.
 A palpable sense of relief swept him, along with a ripple of irritation.

-He was a short man, slightly overweight, although he liked to refer to himself as stout, since it seemed more manly than overweight or pudgy, which were also accurate descriptions of his physique.
-He could still bench 200 lbs but years of chair parade as an accountant had whittled away how much he could lift when he had to time to hit the gym, and to be honest, he wasn't going as often as he should.
-Most of the time he came home so tired all he wanted to do was flop down in front of the TV with a microwave dinner and veg out.
+He was a short man, slightly overweight, although he liked to refer to himself as stout since it seemed more manly than overweight or pudgy, both of which were also accurate descriptions of his physique.
+He could still bench press 200 lbs but years of chair parade as an accountant had whittled away how much he could lift when he had to time to hit the gym, and to be honest, it wasn't nearly as often as it should be.
+Most of the time, he came home so tired all he wanted to do was flop down in front of the TV with a microwave dinner and veg out.

 He was tired today too; his eyes hurt from squinting at endless rows of numbers and his brain had turned to tapioca pudding.
 It was hard to think.
 It felt like a thick fog had settled over him,but the wariness induced by yesterday's break-in, and a possible re-occurrence today, had energized him.
-In spite of his weariness he was keyed up and alert.
+In spite of his weariness, he was keyed up and alert.

 He tossed his keys on the kitchen table with a clatter.
 The noise plus his muttering woke up, Lexi, his automated household assistant – although 'nag' might be a better term.